20+ Black Friday laptop deals you won't want to miss—HP, Apple and more

 What is Black Friday?

 Black Friday is an annual sales event that traditionally happens at the end of November after Thanksgiving.
-This year, like has been the case in the past few years, retailers will offer some of the year's best online sales and deals.
+This year, like has been the case in the past few years, retailers will offer some of the year's best online sales and deals ahead of time.

 According to History.com, Black Friday started back in 1869 when the price of gold decreased dramatically, causing Wall Street financiers to lose millions.
 The day came to be known as "Black Friday."
 Over time, the day has evolved into a term for retailers to help ensure they would be able to finish the year in the black with strong profits.
 While the time between Thanksgiving and Christmas has signified shopping and heavy spending since the Great Depression, the recent rise of online shopping, which has intensified due to the pandemic, has hinted at the idea of Black Friday eventually evolving into “Black November.”